Updated on September 12th, 2023 by Bob Ciura

 Another benefit of Altria’s business model is that it is highly resistant to recessions.
 Cigarettes and alcohol sales hold up very well during recessions, which keeps Altria’s profitability and dividend growth intact.
 The company performed strongly during the previous major economic downturn, the Great Recession of 2008-2009:

 - 2010 earnings-per-share: $1.87

-Given Altria’s own exposure to cigarettes and now, e-cigarette products, in addition to its sizable investment stake in AB-InBev, it should hold up very well during the next downturn.
+Given Altria’s exposure to recession-resistant products, it should hold up very well during the next downturn.

 Valuation & Expected Returns

 Based on the expected 2023 earnings-per-share of $4.96, Altria stock trades for a price-to-earnings ratio of 9.0, compared with our fair value estimate of 11.0.

 As a result, Altria stock appears to be undervalued, which could result in positive returns from an expanding valuation multiple.
 If Altria’s P/E ratio rises from 9 to 11 over the next five years, shareholder returns would be boosted by 4.1% per year.

 In addition, we expect 1.7% annual earnings-per-share growth through 2028, which will further boost shareholder returns.

 Lastly, Altria has a high dividend yield of 8.8%, making the stock very attractive for investors who focus primarily on income.
 The dividend appears to be safe, as the company maintains a payout ratio of 79% of its annual adjusted earnings-per-share.